Cytnx-dev/Cytnx/Readme.md

     6. [Enhance] Add Network.FromString
     7. [New][experiment] DMRG API
     8. [New][experiment] Add MPS Save/Load, and can now have different phys_dim for each site.
+    9. [Fix] SparseUniTensor.permute does not properly update contiguous status when rowrank argument is given.

     v0.7.3
     1. [Fix] bug for Get slice does not reduce when dim=1.